 A. STEM figures have appropriate markup that indicates that the image is a figure.
-Pass Additional Information: 9/10 figures have a proper mark up.
+N/A Additional Information: N/A, No assistive technology was used.
 B. STEM graphs have appropriate markup that indicates that the image is a graph.
-Pass Additional Information: 10/10 graphs have proper mark ups.
+N/A Additional Information: N/A, No assistive technology was used.
 C. STEM equations have appropriate markup that indicates that the image is an equation.
-Pass Additional Information: 8/10 equations have proper mark up.
+NA Additional Information: N/A, No assistive technology was used.
 D. STEM tables have appropriate markup that indicates the image is a table.
-Pass Additional Information: 7/10 tables have proper mark up.
+N/A Additional Information: N/A, No assistive technology was used.
 E. STEM figures have appropriate notation markup that conveys both the notation (presentation) and meaning (semantics) of the STEM content.
-Pass Additional Information: All corresponding figures from above had notations.
+N/A Additional Information: N/A, No STEM content.
 F. STEM graphs have appropriate notation markup that conveys both the notation (presentation) and meaning (semantics) of the STEM content.
-Pass Additional Information: All corresponding graphs from above had notations.
-G. STEM equations have appropriate notation markup that conveys both the notation (presentation) and meaning (semantics) of the STEM content.
-Pass Additional Information: All corresponding equations from above had notations.
+Fail Additional Information: 0/10 graphs pass.
+5.1 4 5.3 5 graphs that are not labeled and titled.
+G. STEM equations have appropriate notation markup that conveys both the notation N/A

+(presentation) and meaning (semantics) of the STEM content.
+Additional Information: N/A, No STEM content.
 H. Assistive technology used can access the content from the STEM tables.
-Pass Additional Information: All corresponding tables from above had notations.
+Fail Additional Information: 0/10 tables pass.
+Sections 3.1 3 5.1 has one.
+5.3 2 9.1 has one.
+13.1 has two 14.1 , none of the tables are labeled and titled.